-This policy, and the principles and foundations behind it, have built the brand a legion of loyal customers, and in this book, author Joseph Michelli explains how other brands can build a similarly memorable brand and customer experience -- using principles like “empower [employees] through trust,” “leave a lasting footprint,” and "define and refine [the experience you want customers to have].”
+This policy, and the principles and foundations behind it, have built the brand a legion of loyal customers, and in this book, author Joseph Michelli explains how other brands can build a similarly memorable brand and customer experience — using principles like “empower [employees] through trust,” “leave a lasting footprint,” and "define and refine [the experience you want customers to have].”

 Customer Success Books

-Once you‘ve started solving your customers’ problems and helping guide them toward other solutions and strategies for achieving their goals with your product or service, you can start building a customer success program -- one that helps your customers succeed so your business succeeds, and turns your happy customers into your loyal advocates and evangelists.
+Once you‘ve started solving your customers’ problems and helping guide them toward solutions and strategies for achieving their goals with your product or service, you can start building a customer success program — one that helps your customers succeed so your business succeeds and turns your happy customers into your loyal advocates and evangelists.

-Authored by some of the pioneers of the customer success movement, this is the definitive book to read to get the lay of the customer success land -- focused squarely on improving customer loyalty, decreasing churn, and adapting to the advent of the subscription economy.
+Authored by some of the pioneers of the customer success movement, this is the definitive book to read to get the lay of the customer success land — focused squarely on improving customer loyalty, decreasing churn, and adapting to the advent of the subscription economy.

-Author Jeanne Bliss is a thought leader on the role of customer leadership -- like the Chief Customer Officer, for example.
-Her book outlines the five competencies she uses to evaluate and coach customer-driven executives to turn customers into a growth engine -- but they're useful principles to use as guiding north stars, no matter what stage of your career:
+Author Jeanne Bliss is a thought leader on the role of customer leadership — like the Chief Customer Officer, for example.
+Her book outlines the five competencies she uses to evaluate and coach customer-driven executives to turn customers into a growth engine — but they're useful principles to use as guiding north stars, no matter what stage of your career: